okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/aspnet/integrationsteps.md

 In the code sample above, the `AuthenticationHelper.GetIdentityFromAuthResponseAsync` gets the user profile information.
-Optionally, you can obtain basic user information after a successful user sign in by making a request to Okta's Open ID Connect authorization server.
-See the next section, [Get user profile information after sign in](#get-user-profile-information-after-sign-in).
+Optionally, you can obtain basic user information after a successful user sign in by making a request to Okta's Open ID Connect authorization server (see the next section).